w0lfboy/w0lfboy/README.md

 - 👋 Hi, I’m @w0lfboy
-- 👀 I’m interested in ... cybersecurity
+- 👀 I’m interested in cybersecurity!
-- 🌱 I’m currently learning ... all things cyber ... 😊
+- 🌱 I’m currently learning Windows administration via Azure.
-- 💞️ I’m looking to collaborate on ... anything!
+- 💞️ I’m looking to collaborate on anything cyber. 😊
 - 📖 I'm in the process of acquiring my CompTIA Security +
 - 📫 I'm open to collaboration!!
 Message me on LinkedIn!